jshanson7/react-native-interactions/README.md

 npm i --save react-native-interactions
 ```

+## Usage

-## AfterInteractions
+### AfterInteractions

-Component that only renders `children` after `InteractionManager.runAfterInteractions()`.
+A component that only renders `children` after `InteractionManager.runAfterInteractions()`.
 Wrap top-level [`Navigator`](http://facebook.github.io/react-native/docs/navigator.html) scenes with this component so that they animate perfomantly when pushed.

 ```javascript
 import {AfterInteractions} from 'react-native-interactions';